Try Semrush

 You can’t just share your post on Twitter and call it a day.

-That’s why I recommend promoting your content with these 4 tested strategies.
+That’s why we recommend promoting your content with these four tested strategies.

-Facebook's organic reach is at an all-time low
+Yup, Facebook’s organic reach is lower than low recent years.

 That said: